 The website includes information about all of Alaska's current judges and a list of former judges.
+Information posted includes:

-A copy of the non-confidential section of each current judge's judicial application is posted.
-The website provides each judge's date of appointment and the years that the judge appeared on the ballot.
-For current judges, the next date that the judge will be on the ballot is indicated.
-The website provides retention vote history election results for each judge appearing on the ballot since 1976.
+- each judge's date of appointment and the years that the judge appeared on the ballot; - for current judges, the next date that the judge will be on the ballot; - historical election results for each judge appearing on the ballot since 1976; and - performance evaluation information from each judge's most recent retention.